TedVu/subscription-management/README.md

+# To do

+- Fix display subscription card when there is only one subscription
+- Recheck authentication logic
+- Implement update action including adding a details page

 # Subscription Management

 A subscription management program which has these following features:

 - Support CRUD (Create, Read, Update, Delete) operation of a subscription.
+- Filter / Sort subscription
+- Subscription pagination
 - Notify users through many channels. (browser, email, mobile phone)
 - Suggest good deals, browse for subscription and cost.
 - Calculate the total subscription cost and have a dashboard visualization of the cost.